ABOUT AGT AND TRUSTEE-MANAGER

 by Accordia Golf Trust Management Pte.
 Ltd., as trustee-manager of AGT (the "Trustee-Manager").

 AGT is registered as a business trust under the Business Trusts Act, Chapter 31A of Singapore (the "BTA")

 and was listed on the Main Board of Singapore Exchange Securities Trading Limited (the "SGX-ST") on

 1 August 2014 ("Listing Date").
 Accordia Golf Co., Ltd is the sponsor of AGT (the "Sponsor").

 The Trustee-Manager is committed to high standards of corporate governance, business integrity and

-the Singapore Code of Corporate Governance 2012 (the "Code") throughout the financial period ended
+Singapore Code of Corporate Governance 2012 (the "Code") throughout the financial year ended 31 March

-31 March 2016.
+2018.
 Where there are deviations from the Code, appropriate explanations have been provided.
+The Trustee-Manager

-The Trustee-Manager also ensures that all applicable laws, rules and regulations including the Securities
+also ensures that all applicable laws, rules and regulations including the Securities and Futures Act,

 Manual") and the BTA including the relevant regulations thereunder, are duly complied with.